Home | Life

 These days fellow vaccinated folks I know are feeling comfortable hitting the clubs again (okay, it's Sam's Club).
 Then there are those of you who, like me, always found the most comfort chillin' at home, making stuff!
 And we're joined by new faces: those who have altered their lifestyle after discovering aspects of it improved during lockdown, and those who continue to need, for various reasons, to keep quarantine practices in place.

-But was I now in the right headspace to blog like I had been twenty months prior?
+But was I now in the right headspace to blog like I had before the world changed?
 Could I bring an authentic voice to this public space, even one that at times will not be so cheery and bright?
 Because let's be real, a certain social media platform has conditioned us to curate our lives in the best light, amirite?

 I've struggled with the question I posed to myself.
 Imperfection is a hard sale.
 But I believe inviting you into our home, albeit virtually, and sharing our everyday life experiences together is a valuable resource we can cultivate to build a caring community that will reach beyond our front doors.